stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ---

 ### Big Idea:
-Our Father in heaven hallowed be your name.
+Our Father in heaven, your kingdom come, your will be done.

 ### Questions
-1. What do you usually pray for?
-2. What does it mean for you that God is Father?
-3. What does it mean for you that the Father is our Father?
-4. What does it mean for you that the Father is in heaven?
-5. How is the Father’s name hallowed?
-6. How can the Father’s name be hallowed through you?
-7. What should we pray for and what would this look like for you?
+1. What does what we pray and how we pray reflect what we think about God, the world and ourselves?
+2. What are you praying for when you pray ‘your kingdom come, your will be done’’?
+Are we really praying for God’s will be done or ours, in his name?
+3. Why pray to God to do what he’s going to do anyway?
+4. How is God’s kingdom/will different to our kingdom/will?
+5. Spend time praying ‘your kingdom come and your will be done’ in all areas of your life, concern, of what’s happening in the world?

 ![Our Mission; Make disciples, Love Neighbors Glorify God.
 Our Vision; Growing up, Growing Deep, Growing Out](https://raw.githubusercontent.com/stgeorgeshurstville/bulletin/main/images/upload.JPG)